-§693.
+§ 693.
 Annual Report to Congress

-(a) The Secretary shall submit to Congress a report each fiscal year describing the progress the Secretary has made during the preceding fiscal year in implementing this chapter.

-(b) Each report shall include:

-(1) A statement for each facility or vessel for which the Secretary is responsible under section 691(c) of this title where a release of a hazardous substance or pollutant has been identified.

-(2) The status of response actions contemplated or undertaken at each facility.

-(3) The specific cost estimates and budgetary proposals for response actions contemplated or undertaken at each facility.
+- (a) The Secretary shall submit to Congress a report each fiscal year describing the progress the Secretary has made during the preceding fiscal year in implementing this chapter. - (b) Each report shall include: - (1) A statement for each facility or vessel for which the Secretary is responsible under section 691(c) of this title where a release of a hazardous substance or pollutant has been identified. - (2) The status of response actions contemplated or undertaken at each facility. - (3) The specific cost estimates and budgetary proposals for response actions contemplated or undertaken at each facility. - (4) The total amount required to clean up contamination at all identified facilities.

-1So in original.
-Probably should be capitalized.

-(4) The total amount required to clean up contamination at all identified facilities.

 (Added Pub.
-L. 101-225, title II, §222(a), Dec.
+L. 101-225, title II, $\S 222(a)$, Dec.
 12, 1989, 103 Stat.
 1918.)